Mones-Hamd/Sirra-App-API/README.md

 # Sirra-App-API
 ----
 ### Description :
-<p>Sirra app is an app that the user can interact with by choosing the current feeling that he/she feels, and the app shows suggestions that fit with the chosen feeling ,and the suggestions are web pages fwtched by the API's of several companies ,websites,or newspeapers .</p>
+<p>Sirra app is an app that the user can interact with by choosing the current feeling that he/she feels, and the app shows suggestions that fit with the chosen feeling ,and the suggestions are web pages fetched by the API's of several companies ,websites,or newspeapers .</p>

 ### Demo:
 https://mones-hamd.github.io/Sirra-App-API/index.html